KasumiL5x/qrgen/README.md

 Alternatively to run this on localhost, uncomment the code block in `app.py` surrounding `app.run()` and then run `python app.py` in your terminal.

+It may or may not be live at [https://dgreen.me/py/qrgen](https://dgreen.me/py/qrgen).

 ## Usage
 Three variables are currently supported by adding them to the URL: